vita133/GameDev/README.md

 ---

 ## How to Play 2048
-- Use the arrow keys to slide tiles across the board.
+- **Move**: Use the **arrow keys** to slide the tiles across the board in any direction.
+  - **Left Arrow**: Move all tiles to the left.
+  - **Right Arrow**: Move all tiles to the right.
+  - **Up Arrow**: Move all tiles upwards.
+  - **Down Arrow**: Move all tiles downwards.
-- Combine tiles with the same number to increase your score.
+- **Objective**: The goal of 2048 is to combine tiles with the same number.
+To do this, keep sliding tiles to combine them and create higher values.
-- The game ends when no more moves are possible.
+- **Game Over**: The game ends when there are no more valid moves available.
+Try to get the highest score possible before this happens!
+- **Score**: Your score increases every time you combine tiles.
+Keep track of your progress and aim to reach 2048 or beyond for the best score!

 ## How to Play Tetris